xiaoiver/infinite-canvas-tutorial/README.md

 pnpm run dev
 ```

+If you want to use it in your own project, you can refer to:

+-   [@infinite-canvas-tutorial/ecs]
+-   [@infinite-canvas-tutorial/webcomponents]

 ## Lesson 1 - Initialize canvas [🔗](https://infinitecanvas.cc/guide/lesson-001)

 -   A hardware abstraction layer based on WebGL1/2 and WebGPU.